-1981.
-The meaning of some literary works is often enhanced by sustained allusion to myths, the Bible, or other works of literature.
+The meaning of some literary works is often enhanced by sustained allusions to myths, the Bible, or other works of literature.
 Select a literary work that makes use of such a sustained reference.
-Then write a well-organized essay in which you explain the allusion that predominates in the work and analyze how it enhances the work's meaning.
+Write a well organized essay in which you explain the allusion that predominates in the work and analyze how it enhances the work's meaning.

-1982.
 In great literature, no scene of violence exists for its own sake.

 Choose a work of literary merit that confronts the reader or audience with a scene or scenes of violence.
 In a well-organized essay, explain how the scene or scenes contribute to the meaning of the complete work.
 Avoid plot summary.